IvanWend/job-market-agent/docs/ROADMAP.md

 ## Phase 3 — Storage + retrieval

-*Concept (interview material — don't rush):* what an embedding vector is, cosine similarity, why 384-dim; why semantic search finds "k8s" for the query "kubernetes"; what pgvector adds to Postgres and how HNSW/IVF differs from a brute-force scan.
+*Concept (interview material — don't rush):* what an embedding vector is, cosine similarity, what the dimension count buys you; why semantic search finds "k8s" for the query "kubernetes"; what pgvector adds to Postgres and how HNSW/IVF differs from a brute-force scan.

+**Open decision — which embedding model, and therefore which `vector(n)`.** The README and the draft `posting_embeddings` DDL both say `BAAI/bge-small-en-v1.5` via sentence-transformers at **384-dim**.
+But the WSL environment already has Ollama serving **`bge-m3` at 1024-dim**, and no sentence-transformers dependency is declared.
+These are incompatible: the column type is fixed at index time and the model must match at query time, so switching later means a re-embed and an `ALTER TABLE`.
+Decide **before** writing `embed.py`:

+- *Ollama + `bge-m3` (1024)* — already installed and reachable, no new Python deps, GPU-backed on the Windows host.
+Adds a cross-boundary network hop and a runtime dependency on Ollama being up.
+- *sentence-transformers + `bge-small-en-v1.5` (384)* — in-process, no network, smaller index, matches
+  the documented design.
+Adds a heavy dep (torch) and runs on WSL CPU.

+Whichever wins, update the README stack table, the `posting_embeddings` DDL, and the Phase 3 concept note together so the three stop disagreeing.

 - [ ] Embedding pipeline — decide what text gets embedded (raw vs. structured summary; likely the structured summary) and document why